shivamy009/esahayak/README.md

 npm run db:push
 ```

-This will create all the necessary tables in your Supabase database.
+This will create all the necessary tables in your Railway PostgreSQL database.

 ### 3. Install Dependencies (Already Done)